tppalani/ubi-image-builder/README.md

 kubectl patch cm feature-flags -n tekton-pipelines -p '{"data":{"disable-affinity-assistant":"true"}}'
 ```

-### Install the Pipeline, task and resources
+### Install the Pipeline, tasks and resources

-To write the ubi builder image to a registry, it is needed to create a secret including your credentials
+Remark: To write the ubi builder image to a registry (quay.io, etc) , it is needed to create a secret including your credentials
 ```bash
 kubectl create secret docker-registry quay-creds \
   --docker-username="<REGISTRY_USERNAME>" \